 No child is ever turned away because of their family’s economic status.

-We request a long term placement for children and teens, but there is no requirement.
+We request a long-term placement for children and teens, but there is no requirement.
 We are a place where children can grow up.
-Our average length of stay is three years, but many children live with us through high school graduation and higher education.
+Our average length of stay is two years, but many children live with us through high school graduation and higher education.

 Children live in cottages with other students on our main campus in Hockley, Texas, which is 35